What is a Property Bond?

-Property investment remains one of the most lucrative investment options available.
+Property development remains one of the most lucrative investment options available.
 However, stalling Brexit negotiations have caused a decline in domestic property investment due to uncertainty over the future of the UK economy.

 Concurrently, 2016 saw foreign investment in the UK rise to £145.6 billion as overseas investors take advantage of the weak pound by snapping up UK real estate, hiring expensive property management agencies to manage their investments in their absence.

-Below are some of the main features that are making property bonds more popular among investors.
+Below are some of the main features that are making property bonds popular among financial investors of all categories.

 Fixed Interest rates

-For example, the Investably bond, available with Certa Invest, is listed on an HMRC approved EU stock exchange where you can trade it any time you wish.
+For example, the Ingard property bond, available with Certa Invest, is listed on an HMRC approved EU stock exchange where you can trade it any time you like.

 Early Exit Options

-So, using the example from earlier, a 5% bond holder who chooses to exit at year 3 will forego the interest for the remaining 2-years of the bond period.
+So, using the example from earlier, a 6% bondholder who chooses to exit at year 3 will forego the interest for the remaining 2-years of the bond period.
 The investor will then receive their initial investment, happy with the 3 years of interest they’ve already gained.